emqx/emqx-operator/deploy/charts/emqx-operator/README.md

-# emqx-operator
+****# emqx-operator

-The EMQX Operator provides [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQX](https://www.emqx.io/) includes EMQX Broker and EMQX Enterprise.
+The EMQX Operator provides [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQX](https://www.emqx.io/) including EMQX Broker and EMQX Enterprise.
 The purpose of this project is to simplify and automate the configuration of the EMQX cluster.

 ## Prerequisites